KIMB0/test-integration-testing/README.md

 * All executed test results are documented
 * All bugs are fixed and closed

+**IMPORTANT INFO**

+In this project I am testing on the production database, but if this was a real/important project then I would have created a development/staging database - maybe on another server - which would reflect the production database.
+Maybe copy the production database once a day to this development database.
+Then I would base my tests on this database.

 ## Test Cases
 In this section I will give examples on test cases based on this project.